 It was time for the longest sleep he’d ever take.

 The Month of Jul, Mid Year 1169

 THEAILYS AN retched and the odor was almost as foul as that of the mangled corpse a few feet from where he knelt.
 A fantastic way to ring in his thirtieth year, to be sure.
-He should have been surprised, horrified even, by the headless torso and the limbs strewn across the grass, by the gossamer threads of shadow leaking from the wounds—but he was not.
+His younger self would have been surprised, horrified even, by the headless torso and the limbs strewn across the grass, by the gossamer threads of shadow leaking from the wounds—but that was then and this was now.
 Blackouts and mutilated bodies had become commonplace these last few years and it was hard to find shock in something so pervertedly routine.

 He arrived at Helveden’s southern periphery gate, and a cold sweat rose from his pores.
 Nearly two dozen corpses lay strewn across the road; blood stained the cobbles black in the dark of night.
 Theailys had never before seen this many after a blackout.
 He had never seen human bodies after a blackout.